NucleaPeon/nexpress/README.md

     http.favicon("./static/favicon.ico");

     nexus.get.route("/", "./public/index.html");

-    http.listen();
+    nexus.get.route("/404", "./errors/404.html");

+    http.listen(3000); // Defaults to 8080

+### Run Tests

+    npm test

+This depends on Mocha, you may have to re-run `npm install https://github.com/NucleaPeon/nexpress.git` to pull extra deps in.

-Code is changing frequently, not recommended for use in production environments.
+**Code is changing frequently, not recommended for use in production environments.**